michaeljvaldes/arcanis/README.md

 1. Install python3 (see https://www.python.org/)
 2. Install postgres (pg_config required to compile dependencies)
+3. Install docker (required to run the dev database)
 2. cd into project root directory
 3. create a virtual env (see https://docs.python.org/3/library/venv.html for more details)